CBEP-SoCB-Details/Lake_Water_Quality/Analysis/Lakes_TSI.md

 phosphorus TSI, depending on how samples for Total Phosphorus was collected.
-We see that here, and in Maine DEP’s Lakes data (see below) but neither source provides clarity on whether the same mathematical formulae are used to calculating the indexes or not.
+We see that here, and in Maine DEP’s Lakes data (see below) but neither source provides clarity on whether the same mathematical formulae are used to calculate the indexes or not.

 # Maine TSI Definitions